Rijksmuseum/rijksmuseum.github.io/index.md

 ## Userset details
-`GET /api/usersets/[id]` gives more details of a set.
-You can find the details in /api/usersets.
+`GET /api/[culture]/usersets/[id]` gives more details about a set.
+You can retrieve id's from the /api/usersets.

 <table>
   <thead>